patrickbs96/ioBroker.twinkly/README.md

 ### **WORK IN PROGRESS**
 * Add `musicreactive` Mode
 * Add Ukrainian translation
+* Rework how objects are created, objects are now created after first connect after startup and updated after a firmware update

 ### 1.0.7 (2022-11-19)
 * Fixed deprecated messages from Sentry with api-validations